LKremer/showTree/README.md

 showTree
 =========

 A visualization tool for gene/protein families.
-Displays a gene tree with the corresponding MSA and protein domains next to it.
+You can provide
+- a multiple sequence alignment (MSA)
+- a gene/protein tree
+- a protein domain annotation
+that will be visualized in a single figure.

+These inputs are optional, you may provide any combination of the three e.g. tree + domains or tree + MSA or MSA + domains ...

 Requirements